 - Simple profit and loss account.

-- Auditors’ report – if the company is not able to claim exemption from audit.
+- Auditors’ report.
+However, in reality most micro-entities will be able to claim exemption from audit.

 However, if the micro-entity prepares and files ‘filleted’ accounts in accordance with the provisions of section 444 of the Companies Act 2006 then they can choose not to file the profit and loss account and any supporting notes.